IIIF/api/source/api/content-state/0.9/index.md

 </script>
 ```

-In that scenario the user can paste the content state directly into the view.
-If supporting this scenario, the client _SHOULD_ accept unencoded JSON as well as content state encoded JSON, and _SHOULD_ accept resource URIs directly, such as a manifest URI.
+In that scenario the user can paste the content state directly into the application.
+If this scenario is supported, the client _SHOULD_ accept unencoded JSON as well as content state encoded JSON, and _SHOULD_ accept resource URIs directly, such as the URI of a Manifest.

-Refer to Section 3.2 below for methods of exporting data, including the _Copy to clipboard_ pattern, a natural pairing with a paste operation, from one viewer to another.
+Refer to [Section 3.7][_______] below for methods of exporting data, including the _Copy to Clipboard_ pattern, a natural pairing with a paste operation, from one viewer to another.

-#### 3.1.4 Drag and Drop
+#### 3.4.
+Drag and Drop
 {: #initialization-mechanisms-dragdrop}

-In this scenario, one client provides a _draggable_ element:
+In this scenario, one system provides a _draggable_ element:

 ```html
 <img src="http://iiif.io/img/logo-iiif-34x30.png" draggable="true" ondragstart="drag(event)" />